Cray-HPE/docs-csm/operations/preinstall/Change_ServerTech_PDU_Credentials.md

    Pragma: JAWS v1.01
    ```

-   **NOTE**: After 5 minutes the previous credential should stop working, as the existing session timed out.
+   **NOTE:** After 5 minutes, the previous credential should stop working as the existing session timed out.

 1. Verify that the new password works: